Fewest-Switches Surface Hopping with Combined Deep Learning Potential and Long Short-Term Memory Network Propagator for Simulating Realistic Photochemical Processes: METHOD

 \subsection{Simulation details}

 The first test system is the photoisomerization of $\mathrm{CH_2NH}$ along the central dihedral angle, starting from its $\mathrm{S}_1$ state.
 In this work, all initial molecular configurations were defined artificially as the $cis$-isomer, and the $cis$- and $trans$-isomers were distinguished by a hydrogen atom labeled as $\mathrm{H5}$ (see Figure \ref{fig:ReactionMet}).
 We employed the complete active space self-consistent field (CASSCF) method with the basis set of 6-31G(d) for electronic structure calculations to generate reference FSSH dynamic trajectories in step 1.
 The active space consists of 2 electrons and 2 orbitals ($\pi$ and $\pi^*$).
 The second test system is the $cis$-to-$trans$ photoisomerization of azobenzene along $\angle \mathrm{C}$-$\mathrm{N}$-$\mathrm{N}$-$\mathrm{C}$, starting from its $\mathrm{S}_1$ state (see Figure \ref{fig:ReactionAzo}).
 We applied OM2 Hamiltonian with the multi-reference configuration interaction (OM2/MRCI) method for electronic structure calculations to generate reference trajectories.
-An active space of 10 electrons in 8 orbitals was used, including four $\pi$ orbitals, one $n$ orbital and three $\pi^*$ orbitals.
-The OpenMolcas\cite{OpenMolcas2023} and MNDO programs\cite{Thiel2019MNDO} were used for CASSCF and OM2/MRCI\cite{Weber1996,Weber2000} calculations, respectively.
+An active space of 10 electrons in 8 orbitals was used, including four $\pi$ orbitals, one $n$ orbital and three $\pi^*$ orbitals. { Although the computational overheads of OM2/MRCI and NequIP are similar for the test systems, our ML approach can be directly applied to more expensive electronic structure approaches.
+Note that the relationship between the computational level of electronic structure method and the accuracy of dynamics simulation results is not monotonic for realistic molecular systems.} The OpenMolcas\cite{OpenMolcas2023} and MNDO programs\cite{Thiel2019MNDO} were used for CASSCF and OM2/MRCI\cite{Weber1996,Weber2000} calculations, respectively.

 For each test system, 1,000 initial conditions were generated based on the Wigner sampling in 300 K using the corresponding module in the Newton-X program\cite{10.1021/acs.jctc.2c00804}.
 The integration time steps of the nuclear and electronic motions were set as 0.1 and $5\times 10^{-4}$ fs, respectively, for all nonadiabatic dynamic simulations.
 Total simulation time of each trajectory was 400 and 300 fs for $\mathrm{CH_2NH}$ and azobenzene, respectively.
 No decoherence correction was applied to FSSH in this work for simplicity.
 LSTM models were trained using Keras v2.13.1\cite{Chollet2015Keras} combined with TensorFlow v2.13.0\cite{Abadi2015TensorFlow} .
 Adiabatic PESs of these two systems were constructed with NequIP v0.6.1\cite{Batzner2022,Geiger2021}.